 Even when it is legal to make a U-turn, it is important that drivers do so in the correct manner, making sure that there are no pedestrians in the area and that oncoming traffic has passed before attempting the turn.
 In addition, the turn must be made from the correct lane and location in the road.
 The following are the most common contributing factors to U-turn accidents.

-- Making a U-turn from an improper location— this can include making the turn from the right of two adjacent left turn lanes, from a parking space or in a location where signage signals that U-turns are illegal.
+- Making a U-turn from an improper location — Some drivers attempt to make a U-turn from the right of two adjacent left turn lanes, from a parking space or in a location where there are NO U-TURN signs are present.
 It is important that drivers only make U-turns from positions where it is both legal to do so and where they have complete awareness of surroundings.

-- Adverse weather— conditions such as extreme cold or violent storms can limit visibility or reduce traction, which all contribute to accidents.
-Not all weather related accidents are the result of rain, sleet or snow, however.
-In some cases direct sunlight can make it difficult for drivers to see, for example.
+- Adverse weather — Inclement weather conditions including extreme cold or violent storms can limit driver visibility or reduce traction, which can cause accidents.
+However, not all weather-related crashes are the result of rain, sleet or snow.
+In some cases, direct sunlight can make it difficult for drivers to see, for example.

-- Making a U-turn without looking or yielding— when drivers are in a hurry they make brash and irrational decisions.
-It may seem elementary to suggest that drivers should look before turning but some drivers may turn without checking for oncoming traffic or pedestrians.
+- Making a U-turn without looking or yielding — When drivers are in a hurry, they can make brash and irrational decisions.
+It may seem elementary to suggest that drivers should look before turning but some drivers may make a U-turn without checking for oncoming traffic or pedestrians.

-- Failure to obey traffic signal— those making U-turns or oncoming vehicles may fail to obey a changing traffic signal, resulting in a collision.
-Whenever a driver disobeys a traffic control device and an accident results, he or she is responsible for providing restitution to the other party.
+- Failure to obey traffic signal — Drivers making U-turns or motorists in oncoming vehicles may fail to obey a changing traffic signal, resulting in a collision.
+Whenever drivers disobey traffic control devices and accidents occur, they are usually responsible for providing financial restitution to the all victims.

 Illinois U-turn Law and How it Applies to Chicago U-turn Accidents

-Whenever making a turn from the left lane, as is the case whenever making a U-turn, the right of way must always be provided to all other forms of traffic except if the turn is protected by a traffic signal.
-An example is if a vehicle is at an intersection with a green light, the driver must wait either until there is no oncoming traffic present or until the light changes before proceeding to make the turn.
+Whenever making a turn from the left lane, as is the case whenever making a legal U-turn, the right of way must always be provided to all other forms of traffic except if the turn is protected by a traffic signal.
+An example is if a vehicle is at an intersection with a green light, the driver must wait either until there is no oncoming traffic present or until a light change occurs to give permission to process in making the turn.
 This applies to U-turns as well.
 This is made clear in Illinois vehicle code— (625 ILCS 5/11-801) Sec.
 11-801 states:

 (2) The driver of a vehicle intending to turn left at any intersection shall approach the intersection in the extreme left-hand lane lawfully available to traffic moving in the direction of travel of such vehicle, and after entering the intersection, the left turn shall be made so as to leave the intersection in a lane lawfully available to traffic moving in such direction upon the roadway being entered.
 Whenever practicable the left turn shall be made in that portion of the intersection to the left of the center of the intersection.